 For information on how Brett Law helps clients deal with medical bills after an accident, please go to our Frequently Asked Questions page.

 Follow your doctor’s advice, and if your symptoms don’t begin to improve fairly quickly, get re-evaluated.
 While soft tissue injuries can take a very long time to heal, be aware that a change in symptoms can indicate a more serious underlying injury.

-Brett Murphy attorneys get calls every day from people who are dealing with soft tissue injuries.
+Brett Law attorneys get calls every day from people who are dealing with soft tissue injuries.
 While we cannot take every case and we focus on major personal injury and wrongful death claims, we always try to refer you to another high-quality attorney who works with soft tissue injury cases.
 It is our goal to help anyone who calls us.
 Every time.